This story is read aloud at: https://youtu.be/TBOeb0hPOjM

-“Would you please let this gentleman sit at your table?” asked the cook of a San Angeloan restaurant.
+“Would you please let this gentleman sit at your table?” asked the cook of a San Angelo restaurant.
 Annabelle and Karen Wendler nodded as a superbly dressed, slim man bowed to them.

 “I think I recognize you as a childhood friend at the adobe schoolhouse of Ben Ficklin.
 Do you remember me, Ron?” asked Karen.

 He scrutinized the odd pair of women.
-The younger of the two had braids and was freckled.
+The younger of the two had a braid and was freckled.
 But Karen, the elder, was a picture of female perfection.
 Young Annabelle handed him a note after he was seated and had ordered his supper.
 The note said:

 I am my sister’s slave.